 - a telephone support group or peer support program

 - Cancer Council 13 11 20.

 For many people, an illness can be a financial strain.
 This may be caused by extra out-of-pocket costs or from loss of income.
-For example, if you need to stay at home more, household bills may increase, and you may buy more prepackaged meals to save your time and energy for other tasks.
+For example, if you need to stay at home more, household bills may increase, or you may buy more prepackaged meals to save your time and energy for other tasks.
 You may need to pay for child care, transport, medicines and equipment.

 If you live alone and have limited support from family or friends, you may need to pay for private services, such as nursing, cleaning or shopping.
-Investigate your options ahead of time so you know what assistance is available.
+Research your options ahead of time so you know what assistance is available.